gcatanese/Bello/README.md

 ## Features... to date
 * RoundRobin and Random balacing algorithms with ***Session Persistence***
 * Host healthcheck
-* Support for: DialogFlow, Chatfuel, Facebook, MS Bot
+* Support for: DialogFlow, Chatfuel, Facebook, Microsoft Bot Framework, Telegram
 * In-memory cache

 ## In the pipeline